Skip to content

 Kalum Lake

-A scenic 30-kilometre drive north from Terrace brings you to Kalum Lake Provincial Park—an absolute jewel surrounded by snow-dusted ridges and emerald forest.
-Known locally as “the Blue Jewel,” Kalum’s glacial clarity makes it a photographer’s dream, with underwater rocks visible several metres below the surface.
+A scenic 30-kilometre drive north from Terrace brings you to Kalum Lake Provincial Park, which Rogers says can be busy at times but it’s “an absolute jewel” surrounded by snow-dusted ridges and emerald forest.
+Kalum’s glacial clarity also makes it a photographer’s dream, with underwater rocks visible several metres below the surface.
 This lake is a favourite for early-morning paddles when calm water mirrors the surrounding peaks and the only sounds are distant loons and the drip of your paddle.

 Launch from the north end near the park campground to explore the small inlets and beaches that dot the shoreline.
-Kalum Lake can experience wind-generated waves in the afternoon, so plan your crossings early or stick close to shore if you’re newer to open-water paddling.
+Rogers cautions beginner paddlers not to get to far out, though, because the lake can experience wind-generated waves, especially in the afternoon.
+Plan your crossings early or stick close to shore.
 Anglers will appreciate that this lake supports healthy populations of rainbow trout and Dolly Varden, and there’s a good chance you’ll spot black bears foraging along the banks in late summer.

 Skeena River

-The Skeena River is the lifeblood of northern BC—one of the largest and wildest rivers in the province, carving its way 570 kilometres from the interior plateau to the Pacific.
+The Skeena River is the lifeblood of northern B.C.
+In fact, it’s one of the largest and wildest rivers in the province, carving its way 570 kilometres from the interior plateau to the Pacific.
 Around Terrace, the Skeena broadens into a majestic corridor of powerful current, towering cliffs, and abundant wildlife.
 It’s a river that demands respect but rewards confident paddlers with unforgettable views.

 For a mellow half-day outing, launch from Ferry Island Park in Terrace and drift downstream toward Usk or Copper River Road, enjoying expansive views of Sleeping Beauty Mountain.
 More experienced paddlers and guided rafters can tackle longer stretches between Usk and Skeena Crossing, where wave trains and eddy lines add excitement.
 Keep an eye out for eagles, seals that follow salmon upstream, and in late summer, the glow of thousands of spawning pink salmon.

-Because the Skeena’s conditions change rapidly with rain or snowmelt, always check river levels and consult local outfitters before venturing out.
+Because the Skeena’s conditions change rapidly with rain or snowmelt, always check river levels and consult locals before venturing out.

 Kalum River

-Flowing from Kalum Lake to its confluence with the Skeena, the Kalum River provides a classic northern BC paddling experience—a blend of moving water, quiet forested stretches, and world-class scenery.
+Flowing from Kalum Lake to its confluence with the Skeena, the Kalum River provides a classic northern BC paddling experience involving moving water, quiet forested stretches, and world-class scenery.
 Often called “the Little Skeena,” this 50-kilometre river features turquoise glacial water that winds through a steep valley of cedar and hemlock.

-The upper Kalum, between the lake outlet and Onion Lake Road, offers easy current and excellent wildlife viewing—ideal for canoes, touring kayaks, and SUPs comfortable in gentle flow.
-The lower Kalum, closer to Terrace, picks up speed and features class I–II rapids depending on water levels, making it a favourite of local whitewater enthusiasts.
+The upper Kalum, between the lake outlet and Onion Lake Road, offers easy current and excellent wildlife viewing.
+It’s ideal for canoes, touring kayaks, and paddleboards designed for gentle flow.
+The lower Kalum, closer to Terrace, is one of Rogers’s favourites: it picks up speed and gets squeezed through slot canyongs, forming class II-III rapids depending on water levels.
+“It’s definitely a favourite of the local whitewater crew,” Rogers says.
 As always, scout rapids first and go with experienced paddlers if you’re unfamiliar with the route.

 Plan Your Trip

 With four distinct waterways within an hour’s drive, Terrace delivers diversity few regions can match: calm lakes for families, scenic rivers for touring, and swift current for thrill-seekers.
-Pair your paddle with a hike up Ferry Island’s interpretive trail or a soak in nearby Hot Springs Cove (Kitimat Hot Springs), and you’ll understand why Terrace is one of northern BC’s best-kept outdoor secrets.
+Pair your paddle with a hike up Ferry Island’s interpretive trail or the Terrace Mountain Trail where you’ll find the famed Wolfpack sculptures created by Steve Rogers, and you’ll understand why Terrace is one of northern BC’s best-kept outdoor secrets.

-For more information on access points, outfitters, and accommodation, connect with Tourism Terrace for trip planning and safety tips.
+For more information on access points, accommodation, and safety tips, connect with Tourism Terrace.

 Project Partners